CarlKCarlK/range-set-blaze/docs/bench.md

 `rangemap` is typically three times slower than `HashSet` and 50 times slower than `RangeSetBlaze`.
 The nightly `RangeSetBlaze::from_slice` is even faster by an order of magnitude.
 However ...

 `RangeSetBlaze` batches its integer input by noticing when consecutive integers fit in a clump.
 This batching is not implemented in `rangemap` but could easily be added to it or any other range-based crate.
+However, however, ...

+We'll see in the next benchmark that this is not the whole story.

 `Roaring` is 5 to 25 times slower than `RangeSetBlaze`.
 I don't know if `Roaring` exploits consecutive integers.
 If not, it could.